gemstation/gemforge-docs/getting-started.md

 The `gemforge.config.cjs` file will have been created in the current folder.
 You will probably need to edit this file to [customize it](configuration) for your project.

 !!!
 Note: Gemforge assumes that your project uses the [diamond-2-hardhat](https://github.com/mudgen/diamond-2-hardhat) reference repository for the core Diamond Standard libraries.
+It also assumes that the core facets - [DiamondLoupe](https://github.com/mudgen/diamond-2-hardhat/blob/main/contracts/facets/DiamondLoupeFacet.sol), [DiamondCut](https://github.com/mudgen/diamond-2-hardhat/blob/main/contracts/facets/DiamondCutFacet.sol), [Ownership](https://github.com/mudgen/diamond-2-hardhat/blob/main/contracts/facets/OwnershipFacet.sol) - are part of your diamond.
 !!!

 ===